What are Weight Sensors?

 9. Annular Plate Weight Sensor

-Annular plate weight sensors have a compact structure, good protection performance, high precision, and good long-term stability.
-It's suitable for measuring crance scale, electromechanical scale, and other force values
+Annular plate weight sensors have compact structures, good protection performance, high precision, and excellent long-term stability.
+They are suitable for measuring force values in crane scales, electromechanical scales, and other industrial applications.

 Figure 6.
 Annular Plate Type